airbrake/airbrake-ios/README.md

 - ABNotifierAdHocEnvironment
 - ABNotifierAppStoreEnvironment
 - ABNotifierReleaseEnvironment

-The current API also requires your Airbrake project ID.
-You can find your project ID from http://help.airbrake.io/kb/api-2/notifier-api-v3.
-Please use your own project ID for ABNotifierProjectID located in ABNotifier.m

 The `ABNotifierAutomaticEnvironment` environment will set the environment to release or development depending on the presence of the `DEBUG` macro.